Kids need to orient towards a parent.

 If it increases connection, you are probably doing what nature intended.
 If it weakens or severs connection, that is wholly unnatural.
 Unnatural, I say.
 It goes against the natural order of things.

 To me it’s ALL about connection.
 Focus on connection right from the start.
 When parents realize it’s really this simple, many aha! moments ensue from its simplicity.
 Connection is surface simple but vast and deep in practice.
+The best concepts are like that.

 To connect, you need time.
 Not “quality time” so much as just time spent in connection.
 Safe, secure, predictable.
 The need to belong is universal.
 It’s largely what drives us in life.
+Ostracism is the real scourge of mankind.

 From connection, the child will feel “valued.”
 Feeling like you matter to someone or a group of people is at the heart of attachment–our primary psychological need.